python/cpython/Doc/howto/concurrency.rst

    :dedent:
    :linenos:

-In each case handling errors on a per-:class:`future <Future>` basis is straightforward:
+In each case handling errors on a per-:class:`!Future` basis is straightforward:

 .. literalinclude:: ../includes/concurrency.py